 Henry Schwartz, Trade Alert

 Working with exciting new platforms like Symphony and ipushpull means we can add a layer of additional richness and interoperability that old legacy platforms could never provide.
-Below is snapshot of an options traders dashboard within Symphony integrating Trade Alert content with live data from ipushpull.
+Below is a snapshot of an options traders dashboard within Symphony integrating Trade Alert content with live data from ipushpull.

 An innovative fintech collaboration between fincloud and ipushpull has produced a trading bot that can make a trade via a chat message and show real-time orders through a live blotter.
-Normally this workflow would require a trader to use multiple (and costly) applications to create a trade, instead this entire workflow can all be done in a chat inside of Symphony.
-This solution could be used as chat based OMS (order management system) for small hedge funds instead of using expensive trading applications.
+Normally this workflow would require a trader to use multiple (and costly) applications to create a trade, instead, this entire workflow can all be done in a chat inside of Symphony.
+This solution could be used as chat-based OMS (order management system) for small hedge funds instead of using expensive trading applications.